rizwan0110/assignement_hivepro/README.md

 - The provided TawasolPay data and threat actors are synthetic and should not be used for real operational security decisions.

 ---

-## Disclaimer

-This project was created for a hiring assessment using synthetic data.
-It is not intended to replace a production vulnerability-management or security-operations platform.